 Coogs Get First Astrodome Win

 On this day in 1965, the Houston Cougars beat Cincinnati, 21-6, to get their first-ever win in the Astrodome.
-The Coogs had been shutout at home by Tulsa, Mississippi State, and for three quarters by the Bearcats before erupting for 21 points.
+The Coogs had been shut out for 11+ quarters at home: by Tulsa, Mississippi State, and for three quarters by the Bearcats before erupting for 21 points in the 4th.

-The first half of the game was scoreless as neither team could push into the other’s red zone.
-Cincinnati finally scored late in the 3rd to take a 6-0 lead.
+The first half vs. Cincinnati was scoreless as neither team could push into the other’s red zone.
+The Bearcats finally scored late in the 3rd to take a 6-0 lead.
 UH gifted them a fumble at the Cougar 21 to set up their only touchdown, which the AP called a “dinky 4-yard look-in pass.”

-On the very next drive, the Cougars went 74 yards in six plays to take the lead.
+On the next drive, the Cougars went 74 yards in six plays to take the lead.
 Kenny Hebert scored UH’s first Astrodome touchdown on a pass from Dick Woodall early in the 4th.
-Hebert kicked the PAT and Houston led 7-6.
+Hebert also kicked the PAT, and Houston led 7-6.

 After a Bearcat punt, the Coogs started another scoring drive.
 George Nordgren barrelled 27 yards to the one before scoring on the next play.